-Photodynamic therapy for lung cancer can be performed on an outpatient basis, is relatively pain-free, requires minimal sedation, involves less risk than surgery and fewer side effects because healthy tissue is spared.
+Photodynamic therapy (PDT) for lung cancer may be performed on an outpatient basis.
+It is typically pain-free, requires limited sedation, and involves less risk than surgery and fewer side effects because healthy tissue is spared.
 PDT also generally takes just minutes to complete.

 What is photodynamic therapy?

 Photodynamic therapy (PDT) uses a bronchoscopy procedure to reach laser-activated drugs to destroy cancer cells and treat symptomatic tissues.

 PDT may be repeated on the same area, unlike radiation and chemotherapy, which may make it a good option for treating tumors that recur.
-The most common side effect of this bronchosopy treatment is sensitivity to bright light, which lasts four to six weeks.
+The most common side effect of this bronchosopy treatment is sensitivity to bright light, which typically lasts four to six weeks.